anbox-cloud/discourse-docs/tut/getting-started-dashboard.rst

    can continue with this tutorial.
 See the following documentation for installation instructions:

-   -  :ref:`Installing the Anbox Cloud Appliance <tutorial_installing-appliance>`
+   -  :ref:`Installing the Anbox Cloud Appliance <tut_installing-appliance>`
    -  :ref:`howto_install_landing`
       (note that you must install the streaming stack for the web dashboard to be available)

-.. _tutorial_getting-started-dashboard-virtual-device:
+.. _tut_getting-started-dashboard-virtual-device:

 1. Create a virtual device
 ==========================